NIVANorge/nivacloud-logging/README.md

 send `SIGUSR1` to set `INFO` level debugging and `SIGUSR2` to set `DEBUG` level debugging.

+NB!
+If running locally on Windows, this feature will not be available.

 ### Running with Gunicorn

 If you want access logs, pass `--access-logfile -` to Gunicorn.
 If